Department of Information Technology

 Access to all County information resources is provided through an NT network architecture.
 Most departments are linked on a common fiber backbone using 1 gbps fast Ethernet switches.
 This interconnectivity facilitates efficient use of information resources and also serves as a key communications resource by extending electronic mail capabilities to a majority of County employees.
 Windows NT products constitute the foundation of the County’s network environment, supporting network links for about all pc devices attaching to our primary local area networks in the County’s government complex.
 Firewalls protects the computer networks from outside influences.
 For security reasons, the specifics of the firewalls have been internally left off of this web site.
 Information Systems is responsible for maintaining a secure and stable network environment which is flexible and scaleable to meet the changing needs of County users.

-An IBM AS/400 computer system and Microsoft Windows 2016 servers and 2019 servers are in place supporting all critical County functions including: Criminal Justice/Law Enforcement, Computer Aided Dispatching, Finance/Budget/Payroll, Assessment and Taxation, Construction Code, and smaller applications.
+An IBM AS/400 computer system and Microsoft Windows 2019 servers are in place supporting all critical County functions including: Criminal Justice/Law Enforcement, Computer Aided Dispatching, Finance/Budget/Payroll, Assessment and Taxation, Construction Code, and smaller applications.
 We are using virtualization technology within the various departments and, as a result, lowers costs and increases efficiency of our existing hardware.
-The IBM AS/400 is used exclusively for providing support for all law enforcement functions.
+The IBM AS/400 is used exclusively for providing support for all court functions.
 Information System’s commitment to host based systems includes operational support, system enhancement, and planning for future systems.
 The AS400 system for Police and Corrections Software was retired in July 2018.
 We have transitioned to cloud base software management systems for all law enforcement applications.
 The Circuit and Family Court has transitioned to TCS/Web TCS systems as implemented by the Michigan Supreme Courts JIS (Judicial Information Systems).
 The 46th Circuit Trial court has transitioned to the new TCS (Trial Court System) applications and is fully operational.

 The County has committed to Microsoft Windows operating systems and the Microsoft Office Suite (word processing, spreadsheet, graphics, database) as the standard for desktop solutions for a majority of employees.